-Walk away.
 If you have had your buttons pushed and have lost your temper, you need to find a calm and private place to collect yourself.
 Once you are alone, pray, read, splash cold water on your face, do sit-ups – whatever helps you to re-group.
 There is no shame in excusing yourself from a volatile situation.
 In fact, you will be role-modeling exactly what you want your child to practice when faced with feelings that are too much for him.
 Furthermore, if you ever feel that you might hurt your child, call someone for help right away.
 Text HOME TO 741741 or dial 988 to be connected to a crisis counselor.

 First, take some time to self-assess.
 Think about the things that are hot buttons for you.
 What types of behavior make you lose control?
 Backtalk?
 Laziness?
 Sibling squabbles?